 The Commons is a concept and practice that has been steadily gathering increased attention and advocates.
 Deeply rooted in human history, it’s difficult to settle on a single definition that covers its broad potential for social, economic, cultural and political change.
-The Commons is now demonstrating its power as a “key ingredient” for change in diverse locations and contexts around the world.
+The Commons is now demonstrating its power as a “key ingredient” for sustainable change in diverse locations and contexts around the world.

+Basing civil society on P2P dynamics and Commons practices could enable a more egalitarian, just, and environmentally stable society; this is the aim of a Commons transition.
 The P2P Foundation, with its particular focus on the relationship of the Commons and P2P practices, is supporting this Commons transition by helping to share knowledge and develop tools to create common value and facilitate open, participatory input across society.
 This short primer explains the Commons and P2P, how they interrelate, their movements and trends, and how a Commons transition is poised to reinvigorate work, politics, production, and care, both interpersonal and environmental.